 There are many ways in which IVF is done.
-Natural Cycle IVF is when the woman is not given any fertilization treatment.
-Other types include Conventional IVF and Mild IVF.
+The most common types include Conventional IVF and Mild IVF.
+Natural Cycle IVF is when the woman is not given any medication to stimulate the ovaries.

 This treatment is quite similar to the IVF treatment.
 However, in this case, the sperm is directly injected into the egg rather than placing the sperm next to the egg.
 This increases the odds of fertilisation.
-This procedure is best suited for couples who have decreased sperm count, low motility of the sperm, and high numbers of abnormal sperm.
+This procedure is best suited for couples who have a decreased sperm count, low sperm motility, and a high number of abnormal sperm.
 Other cases where ICSI works wonders are when there are no sperm in the semen, but sperm is found in the testes, high levels of antibodies in the male that affect the sperm’s ability to bind to the egg, and retrograde ejaculation where the sperm travels back to the male’s bladder.

-When using other artificial reproductive treatments, a couple might be in the position of having more than one good quality embryo.
+When using artificial reproductive treatments like IVF/ICSI, a couple might be in the position of having more than one good quality embryo.
 This embryo could be frozen and used at a later date.

-If the sperm quality is not good enough, a couple can opt for sperm from a donor.
-In India, the potential donor will be required to go through certain tests including family background checks, drug usage, semen analysis, and medical and genetic tests.
+If the sperm quality is not good enough or no sperms, a couple can opt for sperm from a donor.
+In India, the potential donor has to go through certain tests including family background checks, drug usage, semen analysis, and medical and genetic tests.

-Donated eggs can be combined with your partner’s sperm and then implanted in your womb.
+Donor eggs can be combined with your partner’s sperm and the resulting embryo transferred inside your womb.
 The tests that a sperm donor goes through (excluding semen analysis) are similar for an egg donor as well.

 Since ART procedures are expensive, you must make sure that you and your partner are prepared for it.
 Here are a few things you must keep in mind:

-- The eggs must be tested for quality, quantity, and reproductive potential.
-Different tests are done during the second or third day of menstruation to measure the Follicle Stimulating Hormone (FSH is present in the pituitary gland and plays a role in sexual development), estradiol (female sex hormone that is produced in the ovaries), and AMH (Anti-Mullerian hormone which is a substance produced by the granulosa cells.
+- Different tests are done during the second or third day of menstruation to measure the Follicle Stimulating Hormone (FSH is produced by the pituitary gland and plays a role in sexual development and functioning), estradiol (female sex hormone that is produced by the ovaries), and AMH (Anti-Mullerian hormone which is a substance produced by the granulosa cells.
 It is a marker for the ovarian reserve).

 - Uterine cavity abnormalities like fibroids, polyps, etc., have to be checked for.

-- Fallopian tube disorders must be corrected during processes such as laparoscopy and hysteroscopy.
-Surgery too can be done to solve any issues that may arise.
-These disorders include fluid-filled and blocked tubes.
+- Fallopian tube disorders must be corrected during a process called laparoscopy.
+Surgery can be done to treat fluid-filled and blocked tubes.